Establish a Web Presence for Your Group

 Tumblr is a micro-blogging site with its own thriving community.
 Use a Tumblr page to create a unique look for your site and keep your members up to date.

-Create and use a lawgroup alias to sign up for your account.
+Create and use an O365 Distribution Group to sign up for your account.
 You can direct the alias to whoever manages the site and update the alias when you change responsibilities.

 Create Tumblr Pages